zulip/zulip/docs/subsystems/typing-indicators.md

 be able follow the protocol documented here.

-Typing indicators are implemented for both direct message conversations and stream conversations in the web app.
+Typing indicators are implemented for both direct message conversations and channel conversations in the web app.

 There are two major roles for users in this system: